 Each year, we have two deadlines.
 The first deadline is usually in November, and the second and final deadline for the year is usually in February.
 The reason that we have two deadlines is to allow our staffs to have ample time to read all submissions, and we strongly appreciate submissions getting in before the first deadline; however, there is no penalty to submitting before the second and final deadline instead.

 I want to submit, but I don’t know if my writing is strong enough.
 What do I do?

 There are plenty of options!
 Our editors love receiving pieces that have been notably revised.
-Take your potential submission(s) to the writing center, and choose a tutor with experience in the genre of your piece; some of our staff members are often also tutors at the writing center and will be able to offer you detailed advice on your piece might be received with suggestions for revision.
-For help choosing a tutor, inquire at the front desk or consult the writing center’s website for staff bios.
+Take your potential submission(s) to the Writing Center, and choose a tutor with experience in the genre of your piece; some of our staff members are often also tutors at the writing center and will be able to offer you detailed advice on how your piece might be received with suggestions for revision.
+For help choosing a tutor, inquire at the front desk or consult the Writing Center's website for staff bios.
 Alternatively, ask a professor to look over the piece for you and offer feedback.
 Finally, we will sometimes offer editing workshops, in which our editors will be available to look over pieces before submissions to offer feedback.